notrenderfarm/terraform-aws-elasticsearch-cloudwatch-logs/README.md

 # terraform-aws-elasticsearch-cloudwatch-logs
-Terraform module to provision an AWS ElasticSearch service with automatic subscription of CloudWatch logs
+Terraform module to provision an AWS Elasticsearch Service with automatic subscription of CloudWatch Logs

 ### Status